Australia New Zealand Association of Aquarium Professionals

 Bruce Is 2109 ANZAAP Vice President

 Diana is a member of AALAS, IAT, LAMA, LAWTE, ZHA, and ANZLAA.
-She regularly speaks at local, National, and International meetings.
-She has been a member of the animal ethics committee at Stowers for 14 years.
-She serves as an Ad Hoc Consultant for AAALAC international.
+She regularly speaks at local, national, and international meetings.
+She has been a member of the animal ethics committee at Stowers for 16 years and she serves as an Ad Hoc Consultant for AAALAC international.

-Diana served as class president of her 2008 Institution of Laboratory Animal Management (ILAM)course and she obtained Certified Manager of Animal Resources certification in 2010.
+Diana served as class president of her 2008 Institute of Laboratory Animal Management (ILAM) course and she obtained Certified Manager of Animal Resources certification in 2010.

-Diana served on the ILAM committee for seven years, chairing it in 2011 and 2015; and is now vice-chair of the AALAS Education Resources Committee.
-She is an active member of the Laboratory Animal Management Association Education committee.
-Diana is recipient of the 2011 Ron Orta Memorial Award, the 2015 LAWTE IMPACT Award, and the 2016 Charles River CHARTER Medallion.
+Diana has served on multiple AALAS committees and is an active member of the Laboratory Animal Management Association Education Committee.
+Diana is recipient of the 2011 Ron Orta Memorial Award, the 2015 LAWTE IMPACT Award, the 2016 Charles River CHARTER Medallion, and the 2018 AALAS Collins Education and Training Award.

 Rob Jones is an aquarium veterinarian based in Melbourne.
 He visits and consults to all major public aquariums in Australia and New Zealand and more recently Asia.
 Through his business “The Aquarium Vet” he has developed the E – Qauarist course, an online training resource for aquarists working in any field.